-The question, which most of us are trying to find an answer to, is ‘How to become an Ethical Hacker?’
-Even today, most people associate the term ‘hacking’ to something unlawful and illegal, which is completely wrong.
+The question, that most of us are trying to find an answer to, is ‘How to become an Ethical Hacker?’
+Even today, most people associate the term ‘hacking’ with something unlawful and illegal, which is completely wrong.
 Like the two flip sides of a coin, hacking too has a right side and a wrong one.
 The illegal way of hacking is black-hat hacking, while the Ethical Hackers, who do their work by the law, are the ones wearing the ‘white hat.’

 As per the predictions by the Bureau of Labor Statistics, there will be a rise of 32% in Ethical Hacking jobs from 2018 to 2028.

 This Ethical Hacker blog mainly discusses the steps you need to follow to become an Ethical Hacker and what this job role entails.
 Mentioned below is a list of topics that are discussed further in this blog: